AdobeDocs/app-builder/src/pages/resources/sample_apps/index.md

 [Demo](demo.md)

-This is a App Builder Demo App which enables searching Adobe Stock images.
+This is an App Builder Demo App which enables searching Adobe Stock images.